rladies/community/README.md

 R-Ladies is a global community, which gives us strength and the possibility to create something that goes beyond the sum of its parts, bringing many experiences, points of view, and voices to the debate.

-We aspire to a positive sum vision.
-To this end, we aim to create a process of debate in which different perspectives and priorities are seen as legitimate and valuable, and through respectful and honest discussion we can find better solutions than if we had optimized only one perspective.
+We aspire to a positive-sum vision.
+To this end, we aim to create a process of debate in which different perspectives and priorities are seen as legitimate and valuable, and through respectful and honest discussion we can find better solutions then if we had optimized only one perspective.

 This repository hosts proposals and discussions from the community on different aspects and activities of R-Ladies.